 Routes, Sectors, Transport Offerings

-The key objects in the Transport module of the Travel Accelerator are routes, sectors and transport offerings.
+The key objects in the Transport module of Travel Accelerator are routes, sectors, and transport offerings.

-itinerary is made by 2 sectors (and therefore transport offerings) hybris will first look up the mapping by travelRoute.
-If no mapping is available, hybris will perform two different lookups (one per sector) and combine these two options.
-Data setup in the travel accelerator is made so that each multi-sector route has its own mapping.
+If the itinerary is made of two sectors and therefore transport offerings, hybris will first look up the mapping by travelRoute.
+If no mapping is available, hybris will perform two different lookups, one per sector, and combine these two options.
+The data setup in Travel Accelerator is made so that each multi-sector route has its own mapping.

 Fare Search

-Another interesting point with this flow, that the SOLR request doesn’t have any limitation on the number of records from SOLR.
+Another interesting point with this flow is that the SOLR request doesn’t have any limitation on the number of records from SOLR.

-Below is a real SOLR request for the simple search (Gatwick to London, round trip, 31/03/17):
+Below is a real SOLR request for a simple search (Gatwick to London, round trip, 31/03/17):

 Products